mobiletest2016/machine-learning-articles/articles/how-to-use-k-fold-cross-validation-with-keras.md

 ### K-fold Cross Validation

 A more expensive and less naïve approach would be to perform K-fold Cross Validation.
-Here, you set some value for \[latex\]K\[/latex\] and (hey, what's in a name 😋) the dataset is split into \[latex\]K\[/latex\] partitions of equal size. \[latex\]K - 1\[/latex\] are used for training, while one is used for testing.
-This process is repeated \[latex\]K\[/latex\] times, with a different partition used for testing each time.
+Here, you set some value for $K$ and (hey, what's in a name 😋) the dataset is split into $K$ partitions of equal size. $K - 1$ are used for training, while one is used for testing.
+This process is repeated $K$ times, with a different partition used for testing each time.

-For example, this would be the scenario for our dataset with \[latex\]K = 5\[/latex\] (i.e., once again the 80/20 split, but then 5 times!):
+For example, this would be the scenario for our dataset with $K = 5$ (i.e., once again the 80/20 split, but then 5 times!):

 [![](images/KTraintest.png)]

 For each split, the same model is trained, and performance is displayed per fold.
 For evaluation purposes, you can obviously also average it across all folds.
-While this produces better estimates, K-fold Cross Validation also increases training cost: in the \[latex\]K = 5\[/latex\] scenario above, the model must be trained for 5 times.
+While this produces better estimates, K-fold Cross Validation also increases training cost: in the $K = 5$ scenario above, the model must be trained for 5 times.

 Let's now extend our viewpoint with a few variations of K-fold Cross Validation :)

 If you have no computational limitations whatsoever, you might wish to try a special case of K-fold Cross Validation, called Leave One Out Cross Validation (or LOOCV, Khandelwal 2019).
-LOOCV means \[latex\]K = N\[/latex\], where \[latex\]N\[/latex\] is the number of samples in your dataset.
+LOOCV means $K = N$, where $N$ is the number of samples in your dataset.
 As the number of models trained is maximized, the precision of the model performance average is maximized too, but so is the cost of training due to the sheer amount of models that must be trained.

 If you have a binary classification problem, you might also wish to take a look at Stratified Cross Validation (Khandelwal, 2019).
 It extends K-fold Cross Validation by ensuring an equal distribution of the target classes over the splits.
 This ensures that your classification problem is balanced.
 It doesn't work for multiclass classification due to the way that samples are distributed.